davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 - Read/Write of a single key with 100 Byte Asset Size (an update asset benchmark)
 - Read/Write of a single key with 1000 Byte Asset Size (an update asset benchmark)

+The following should also be noted

+- Only a single channel is used and thus the peer doesn't utilise it's full resources (as described earlier a peer can achieve more throughput if more than one channel is utlised).
+- The chaincode is optimised for these tests.
+Real world chaincode will not be as performant.
+- The caliper workload generator is also optimised for pushing transactions.
+Real world applications will also have a client implementation generating the workload which will introduce some latency.
+- The caliper workload generator is sending transactions to a single gateway peer on the same organisation.
+Real world applications are likely to have multiple organisations sending transactions concurrently.
+There is the potential for higher TPS results if the workload is sent to from multiple organisations rather than just the same organisation.
+- Utilising the gateway service means that blocks are not received by the client (caliper) via the delivery service to determine whether a transaction has completed, improving the performance of the client and the network compared to using the legacy node SDK.

 #### Blind Write of a single key 100 Byte Asset Size

 A Blind write is a transaction that performs a single write to a key regardless of whether that key exists and contains data.
 This is a `Create Asset` type of scenario.